xmtp/libxmtp/xmtp_mls/IDENTITY.md

 1. Verify that the referenced `installation_public_key` matches the `signature_key` of the leaf node.
 1. Derive the association text using the `association_text_version`, `creation_iso8601_time`, `installation_public_key`, with a label of `Grant Messaging Access`.
 1. Recover the wallet public key from the recoverable ECDSA `signature` on the association text.
-1. Derive the wallet address from the public key and verify that it matches the `wallet_address` on the association.
+1. Derive the wallet address from the public key and verify that it matches the `account_address` on the association.

 ### Installation revocation